Skip to content

 Aquarium Architect is heuristic guidance, not a substitute for the careful personal judgement of an experienced fishkeeper.
 Individual fish have individual personalities.
 Real-world tank parameters drift.
 A rule that says "X works" means the population-level data supports it, not that every X will work in every tank.

-When in doubt, verify with a long-time reefer, a planted-tank veteran, or your local fish store with a track record.
-We're building this tool to make the homework easier — not to replace it.
+When in doubt, verify with a long-time reefer, a planted-tank veteran, or a local fish store with a track record.
+This tool is built to make the homework easier; it isn't meant to replace it.